chandantiwari/mindmeld/README.md

 276], 'spiller': 'Aries', 'cycle': 2} ```

 Simply lookup these results under the `doc/details` folder.
-For Millman you would find `millman/2810.txt`, for Chinese `chinese/Monkey.html`, so on..
+For Millman you would find `millman/2810.txt` for example, or for Chinese `chinese/Monkey.html`, so on..

-Cycle is the Millman period your life is on; according to his method life proceeds in 9 year cycles, 1 is time to start something 9 to enjoy its fruits (and not start something new).
-Here is an interesting exercise; starting from the cycle you are at go back in time, per year, If cycle says 4 for example, and the current year is 2015,
+Cycle is the period your life path is on; according to his method life proceeds in 9 year cycles, 1 is time to start something 9 to enjoy its fruits (and not start something new).

+Here is a related interesting exercise; starting from the cycle you are at today, go back in time, year by year; i.e. if current cycle point says 4, and the current year is 2015,

 ```
+2010 8
+2011 9
+2012 1
+2013 2
+2014 3
 2015 4
-2014 3
-2013 2
-2012 1
-2011 9
-2010 8
 ...
 ```

 and try to remember the state of your life at those moments in time.
-The results should be revealing.
+The results will be revealing.

 ## MBTI Test

-You can also take the MBTI test under `doc/mbti_en.html` and once answering all questions, hit Evaluate and the -1,0,+1 results will be displayed in a messagebox.
-Copy these results to clipboard, and from there paste it in code, as such
+You can also take the MBTI test under `doc/mbti_en.html` and once you answer all questions, you can hit the evaluate button and the radiobutton input (represented as -1,0,+1 values) will be displayed in a messagebox.
+Copy these results to clipboard, and from there paste it in Python code like this,

 ```
 ans = ":1:-1:-1:1:0:0:0:1:0:-1:0:0:-1:-1:1:-1:0:0:1:1:-1:1:1:1:0:0:0:-1:1:0:1:1:0:0:0:0:0:1:-1:-1:1:1:1:1:1:1:-1:1:1:1:0:-1:-1:-1:-1:1:0:0:0:0:-1:0:0:-1:0:-1:-1:-1:0:0"